mtov/engsoftmoderna/en/chapter2.md

 **What roles exist in Kanban?** In contrast to Scrum, Kanban doesn't prescribe a rigid set of roles.
-The responsibility rests on the team and the organization to determine the necessary roles, such as a Product Owner, Testers, and so on.
+The responsibility rests on the team and the organization to determine the necessary roles, such as a Product Owner, testers, and so on.

 **How are user stories prioritized?** Kanban's approach is lightweight compared to Scrum and even XP.
 One reason is the absence of explicitly defined criteria for prioritizing user stories.
-As mentioned in the previous answer, the existence of a Product Owner---responsible for prioritization---isn't a mandatory.
-Thus, alternative solutions like external prioritization by a  manager can also be implemented.
+As mentioned in the previous answer, the existence of a Product Owner---responsible for prioritization---isn't mandatory.
+Thus, alternative solutions like external prioritization by a  manager can also be used.

 **Can Kanban teams conduct typical Scrum events, like daily meetings, reviews, and retrospectives?** Yes, they can.
 While Kanban does not prescribe these events, it doesn't explicitly prevent them either.
-The decision regarding which events are essential, their timing, duration, etc., is left to the team's discretion.
+The decision regarding which events are essential, their timing, duration, etc., is left to the team.

 ## When Not to Use Agile Methods?